ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 Revisit the **Workloads > Deployments** overview page for patient-health-frontnd deployment and watch it work.

-## Cloudant DB with IBM Cloud Operator
+## Cloudant DB with IBM Cloud Operator and Binding

 Currently, the Example Health `patient-health-frontend` app is using a dummy in-memory patient.
 In this exercise, you'll create a Cloudant service in IBM Cloud and populate it with patient data.
 Cloudant is a NoSQL database-as-a-service, based on CouchDB.